 The main temple, the Indreshwar Mahadev Temple, has been standing since 1294, making it the oldest surviving temple in the country.
 Apart from this historic site, the town includes the beautiful Durbar Square, ghats beside the river, restored mansions, picturesque farmland perfect for casual walks, and defined trails for longer day hikes.

-How to get there: Buses run from Kathmandu’s Ratna Park bus stand and take up to two hours.
+Getting here: Buses run from Kathmandu’s Ratna Park bus stand and take up to two hours.

-Where to stay: Find accommodation at one of the Community Homestays run by a network of women in Panauti (and across Nepal).
+Where to stay: Find accommodation at one of the Community Homestays run by a network of women in Panauti – and across Nepal.
 These homestays give local women an independent source of income and guests a unique experience.

-Getting there: Those on a budget can get to Nagarkot by bus, first from Kathmandu (Ratna Park or Lagankhel) to Bhaktapur, then onward to Nagarkot.
+Getting here: Those on a budget can get to Nagarkot by bus, first from Kathmandu (Ratna Park or Lagankhel) to Bhaktapur, then onward to Nagarkot.
 Visitors on a more relaxed budget, or those travelling with some friends, can hire a taxi for around NPR 2500 (US$25).
 The return trip might be more expensive because there is less competition between taxis.

 Where to stay: Hotels and rooms facing north are more expensive, as they have the better views.
 Stay at the aptly named Hotel at the End of the Universe for cosy charm, or the more upmarket Club Himalaya with private balconies.